 5 Then the king said, "Cause Haman to make haste so that he may do as Esther has said."
 So the king and Haman came to the banquet that Esther had prepared.
 6 And the king said to Esther at the banquet of wine, "What is your petition?
 It shall be granted you.
 And what is your request?
 Even to the half of the kingdom it shall be performed."
 7 Then Esther answered, and said, "My petition and my request is this: 8 If I have found favor in the sight of the king, and if it pleases the king to grant my petition and to perform my request, let the king and Haman come to the banquet that I shall prepare for them, and I will do tomorrow as the king has said."

 9 Then Haman went forth that day joyful and with a glad heart.
 But when Haman saw Mordecai in the king's gate, and that he did not stand up, nor move for him, he was full of indignation against Mordecai.
 10 Nevertheless, Haman refrained himself.
 And when he came home, he sent and called for his friends and Zeresh his wife.
 11 And Haman told them of the glory of his riches, the multitude of his children, all the things in which the king had promoted him, and how he had advanced him above the princes and servants of the king.
 12 Haman said moreover, "Even Esther the queen let no man come in with the king to the banquet that she had prepared but myself.
-And tomorrow I am invited to her also with the king.
+And tomorrow I am invited by her together with the king.
 13 Yet all this avails me nothing so long as I see Mordecai the Jew sitting at the king's gate."
 14 Then Zeresh his wife and all his friends said to him, "Let a gallows be made fifty cubits high, and tomorrow speak to the king so that Mordecai may be hanged upon it.
 Then go in merrily with the king to the banquet."
 And the thing pleased Haman, and he caused the gallows to be made.

 [v.1-2] - The Greek Septuagint has text that is quite different for these two verses.
 This text gives a more detailed account of the king's reaction to Ester entering his court.
-You can read the text in this document.
+You can read the text in this article.